Oulainen

 Data Finland municipality/population density Oulainen.
 Oulainen is founded in 1865, and it received township rights in 1977.

 The municipality is unilingually Finnish.
 The municipality has previously also been known as "Oulais" in Swedish documents, but is today referred to as "Oulainen" also in Swedish.

 Geography

 Neighbouring municipalities are Alavieska, Haapavesi, Merijärvi, Pyhäjoki, Raahe and Ylivieska.
 In addition to the town center, the municipality includes the villages of Kilpua, Lehtopää, Matkaniva, Petäjäskoski, Piipsjärvi and Honkaranta.

+Railway station

+Oulainen railway station is located in the center of the town.
+The station has three platforms each with designated boarding areas, a ticket vending machine, car parking and a bicycle stand.
+It was opened in 1886.

 History

 Oulainen was first mentioned in 1572 as Oulahais and as a part of the Pyhäjoki parish.
 A farm named Oulahainen was established earlier.
 The name comes from a dialectal word oulu meaning "flooding waters" (see also Oulu) and seems to suggest a Tavastian origin.
 Alpo Räisänen suggests that the name could be of Savonian or Karelian origin.

 Oulainen became a chapel community in 1682, a parish in 1870, a kauppala in 1967 and a town in 1977.